Deseret CWMU Antlerless Elk

 • How to sign up for the class: If you draw the Deseret CWMU tag, you will receive an email and a mailed letter with instructions.

-• The shooting class is to help hunters become more comfortable with shooting, shooting position, and shooting quickness.
-This, hopefully, will help with stress on the elk, wounds, and loss.
+• The shooting class is designed to help hunters become more comfortable with shooting, shooting positions, and shooting speed.
+This will hopefully help with stress on the elk, wounds, and loss.
 The guides teaching the class are highly educated in this field.
 The guides' knowledge can help any hunter become a better shot.

-• Our end goal with the class is to have the hunter be able to shoot from a shooting position (sitting on the ground while using shooting sticks) at 300 yards.
+• Our end goal for the class is for the hunter to be able to shoot from a shooting position (sitting on the ground with shooting sticks) at 300 yards.
 There are 12-inch metal targets, and we want the hunter to be able to hit the target 2-3 times.
 If guns are not sighted in and scopes are not mounted correctly, we could use 40-50 rounds per hunter/rifle.
 This class could last as short as 10 minutes for some hunters or up to 2 hours.
-The length will depend on how much time we have to spend with the hunter and his/her rifle to hit the 300-yard target successfully.
+The length will depend on how much time we have to spend with the hunter and their rifle to successfully hit the 300-yard target.

-• If the hunter wants to bring a guest and the hunter is not a female, a youth (18 and under), or a disabled hunter, the guest fee is an additional $450 on top of the guide fee.
-This would make the guided option 1 cost $975 and the guided option 2 $1,500.
+• If the hunter (the individual with the Deseret tag) is not a female, a youth (18 years old and under), or a disabled hunter, the guest fee is an additional $450, in addition to the guide fee.
+This would make the guided cost $1,000.
+With the additional guest, the hunt will be conducted one-on-one (one hunter to one guide).
+If the hunter pays for one-on-one

-Please note that our management plan for the guided hunts to harvest the antlerless elk on the ranch includes non-hunting (sanctuary) areas.
+Please note that our management plan for the guided hunts to harvest the antlerless elk on the ranch includes walk-in-only areas.
 Guided hunts will not occur in the ranch's Blue Fork drainage.
-Non-guided hunters are allowed to hunt the Blue Fork, but it is walk-in access only, and NO vehicle access is allowed (even for animal retrieval).
+Non-guided hunters are allowed to hunt the Blue Fork, but access is walk-in only; no vehicle access is allowed.

 Non-Guided Antlerless Elk Hunt Details